 In 1963, area businessmen came up with Crazy Day to attract more people to shop in Johnstown.
 The day proved to be very popular, and by 1968 it had evolved into an event where everyone was encouraged to wear outlandish costumes, and a parade featuring floats was added.
 That year, a roasted pig was served free to customers at Hays Market, which marked the start of Barbecue Day.

-For one year in the late 1980’s, the Chamber of Commerce changed the name to Barbecue Days, and experimented with a whole weekend festival.
+In 1969, Barbecue Day became the official name of the celebration, and it was moved to Parish Park.
+It became a 30-plus year tradition until the late 1980s, when the Chamber of Commerce changed the name to Barbecue Days and experimented with a whole weekend festival.

-The last Barbecue Day was in 1999.
-In June of 2000, the name was changed by the Johnstown/Milliken Chamber of Commerce to BBQ Daze.
-Then in 2006 the Johnstown/Milliken Chamber of Commerce relinquished the organizing duties of BBQ Daze, and a group of local citizens took over, reverting the name to BBQ Day.
+The last Barbecue Day was in 1999, and in June of 2000, the name was changed to BBQ Daze by the Johnstown/Milliken Chamber of Commerce.
+In 2006, a group of local citizens took over the organizing duties and reverted the name back to Barbecue, or more generally BBQ, Day.